NVIDIA-Merlin/HugeCTR/docs/source/hierarchical_parameter_server/hps_tf_user_guide.md

 $ python3 -c "import hierarchical_parameter_server as hps"
 ```

-## Notebook Examples
+## Example Notebooks

-We provide a collection of examples as [Jupyter Notebooks](../../notebooks/README.md) covering:
+We provide a collection of examples as [Jupyter Notebooks](notebooks/index.md) that cover the following topics:

 * Basic workflow of HPS deployment for TensorFlow models
 * Migrating from SOK training to HPS inference